 The Iowa State University (ISU) Professional and Scientific Council (Council) continually strives towards service, advocacy, and representation of the Professional and Scientific Employees of ISU.
 As part of this service, advocacy, and representation, the Council—in communication with all Professional and Scientific Employees of ISU—identifies strategic initiatives important to Professional and Scientific employees, and the greater ISU community.

-The strategic initiative ideas, suggestions, and comments provided by councilors during the July 2020 ad-hoc committee meetings were condensed by the Council Executive Committee during their retreat on July 27, into four strategic initiatives, which include:
+The strategic initiative ideas, suggestions, and comments provided by councilors during the July 2021 ad-hoc committee meetings were condensed by the Council Executive Committee during their retreat on July 19, into five strategic initiatives, which include:

 Council committees and vice presidents will reference ideas and suggestions collected from councilors as a foundation for the development of meaningful strategies to address priorities and initiatives.

-These inititiatives were evaluated and summarized by Council president Sara Parris and the Professional and Scientific Council Executive Committee.This is not meant to be a finite list, and initiatives may evolve over time.
+These inititiatives were evaluated and summarized by Council president Chris Johnsen and the Professional and Scientific Council Executive Committee.This is not meant to be a finite list, and initiatives may evolve over time.
 If you have any questions regarding any of the initiatives or have suggestions for additional initiatives, please send them to the Professional and Scientific Council Executive Committee (firstname.lastname@example.org).